 On Sept.
 20, 2010, the Goldwater Institute filed a federal lawsuit on behalf of Flagstaff resident Diane Wickberg to defend her right to vote at her polling place while wearing a T-shirt for the Flagstaff Tea Party.
 Poll workers have twice threatened to block Mrs. Wickberg from voting unless she removed or covered her T-shirt.
 The lawsuit says the actions of Coconino County and County Recorder Candace D. Owens violate Mrs. Wickberg’s constitutional rights and put her at risk of being arrested.
 A federal judge issued a preliminary injunction to protect Mrs. Wickberg’s ability to wear her T-shirt while voting on Nov.
 2, 2010.
 But the lawsuit continues to make sure uniform and objective standards are adopted to enforce Arizona’s electioneering laws without violating the constitutional rights of Mrs. Wickberg and other voters in the future.
 In March 2011, Coconino County decided to settle the case.
 Specifically, Coconino County’s new rules define electioneering to provide that only conduct that advocates for or against a candidate, a political party, or an issue on the ballot may be banned at the polling site.
 The County has also agreed to provide additional training to poll workers for objective enforcement of election laws and to protect against discrimination in the polling place.

-Coconino County has failed to enforce Arizona's ban on electioneering inside polling places in an objective, neutral manner.
-The Coconino County Recorder's Office instructs poll workers to decide if voters can wear clothing with a specific message on a case-by-case basis.
-This subjective approach means poll workers have forced Diane Wickberg to hide her T-shirt while voting, even though there's no message on the T-shirt that advocates for or against any candidate or issue on the ballot.
-Coconino County Recorder Candace Owens has failed in her legal duty to enforce state law appropriately while defending all of Diane Wickberg's constitutional rights.
-For more about the overall issue of wearing clothing with messages while voting at polling places, click here.
+Coconino County has failed to enforce Arizona’s ban on electioneering inside polling places in an objective, neutral manner.
+The Coconino County Recorder’s Office instructs poll workers to decide if voters can wear clothing with a specific message on a case-by-case basis.
+This subjective approach means poll workers have forced Diane Wickberg to hide her T-shirt while voting, even though there’s no message on the T-shirt that advocates for or against any candidate or issue on the ballot.
+Coconino County Recorder Candace Owens has failed in her legal duty to enforce state law appropriately while defending all of Diane Wickberg’s constitutional rights.

 On May 18, 2010, and again on Aug.
 24, 2010, Diane Wickberg went to her polling place in Flagstaff to vote in state elections.
 Each time, she wore her membership T-shirt for the Flagstaff Tea Party.
 On both occasions, poll workers told Mrs. Wickberg to turn the T-shirt inside out or somehow cover up its logos, which include “We the People” and “Flagstaff Tea Party – Reclaiming our Constitution Now.”